qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. figure:: img/decoration_layoutextents_example.png
    :align: center

-   Example of displayed layout extents in a QGIS project with two print layouts.
+   Example of layout extents displayed in a QGIS project with two print layouts.
 The print layout named 'Sights' contains two map items, while the other print layout contains one map item.

 To add layout extent(s):

 #.
-Select from menu :menuselection:`View --> Decorations --> Layout Extents`.
+Select :menuselection:`View --> Decorations --> Layout Extents` to open
-   The dialog starts (see figure_decorations_layoutextents_).
+   the dialog (see figure_decorations_layoutextents_)
 #.
-Make sure the |checkbox| :guilabel:`Show layout extents` checkbox is checked.
+Make sure |checkbox| :guilabel:`Show layout extents` is checked
 #.
-Optionally, change the symbol and labeling of the extents
+Optionally change the symbol and labeling of the extents
 #.
-Click :guilabel:`Apply` to verify that it looks as expected and :guilabel:`OK` if you're satisfied.
+Click :guilabel:`Apply` to verify that it looks as expected and :guilabel:`OK` if you're satisfied

 .. tip::

-   **Settings of Decorations**
+   **Decorations Settings**

    When you save a :file:`.qgs` project, any changes you have made to Grid, North Arrow, Scale Bar, Copyright and Layout Extents will be saved in the project and restored